mal0ner/SIT120_Practicals/Week_2/Tasks.md

 ## Pass Task 1: Understand Responsive Web Pages and Apps instruction
 _Write 1-2 sentences reflections of what responsive design is and why it is important.
 (Max 150 words)_

+### Content:
+  Responsive web design is a design paradigm for web applications that revolves around creating and developing content in such a way that it 'responds' to changes in the users viewing environment, adapting element size and positioning for optimal usage regardless of screen size, resolution or orientation.
+RWD is important in todays landscape as mobile devices are becoming more and more popular, meaning the developer cannot rely on a consistent desktop viewing experience.

 ## Pass Task 2: Understanding how responsive web design can be implemented using CSS
 _Capture Screenshots and write 1-2 sentence reflection about how to implement responsive web design with CSS; hint: @media rule (Max 150 words)_